Sign in

 Samuel Espy

-I plan to purchase this one (http://www.tcpglobal.com/itemdetail_AB.aspx?itemno=MAS+TC-33) for $120 in about a month or so when I pull trigger on laser purchase.
-Obviously I can't vouch for its performance yet.
-However, it is the big brother of one Dee Gallo suggested in an earlier thread and numerous people seemed to like.
-It is 1/5 hp and slightly larger CFM rating.
-Even the bigger brother is only 47 db (same as the smaller one) which is a really quite noise level.
+I plan to purchase this one (http://www.tcpglobal.com/itemdetail_AB.aspx?itemno=MAS+TC-33) for $120 in about a month or so when I pull the trigger on a laser purchase.
+Obviously, I can't vouch for its performance yet.
+However, it is the big brother of one Dee Gallo suggested in an earlier thread, and numerous people seemed to like it.
+It is 1/5 hp and has a slightly larger CFM rating.
+Even the bigger brother is only 47 db (same as the smaller one), which is a really quiet noise level.

 John Bronleewe

-I plan to purchase this one (http://www.tcpglobal.com/itemdetail_AB.aspx?itemno=MAS+TC-33) for $120 in about a month or so when I pull trigger on laser purchase.
-Obviously I can't vouch for its performance yet.
-However, it is the big brother of one Dee Gallo suggested in an earlier thread and numerous people seemed to like.
-It is 1/5 hp and slightly larger CFM rating.
-Even the bigger brother is only 47 db (same as the smaller one) which is a really quite noise level.
+I plan to purchase this one (http://www.tcpglobal.com/itemdetail_AB.aspx?itemno=MAS+TC-33) for $120 in about a month or so when I pull the trigger on a laser purchase.
+Obviously, I can't vouch for its performance yet.
+However, it is the big brother of one Dee Gallo suggested in an earlier thread, and numerous people seemed to like it.
+It is 1/5 hp and has a slightly larger CFM rating.
+Even the bigger brother is only 47 db (same as the smaller one), which is a really quiet noise level.

 Thank you.
 I had just pulled the trigger and ordered this one (http://amzn.com/B002JPPFJ0) based on an old thread here.
 It'll arrive tomorrow and at least get me by temporarily.
 I'll be sure and post about how much I like or dislike it for use with the laser.